Frequently Asked Questions

 Who is the CILA principal?

-Dr. Barbara Rutter is our new acting principal!
+Dr. Barbara Rutter is our school principal!

 What extra-curricular options and non-core classes will be offered?